 A few clear-enough days have allowed for minimal bouts of nature therapy but not enough to abate the demon of seasonal affect disorder.
 Despite all of that, some lovely blessings have blossomed up like early daffodils in late Winter soil.

 Most importantly, I found a place!; quite a place at that.
 It's a truly unique and private home with nearly everything I was looking for.
-I feel so powerful after manifesting this new home into my life and right on time!
-It is a renovated mother in law unit in a free standing building on someone's property.
-The space sits above a two car garage that is just used for storage, and has an open, wood floor layout with big windows and a large sky light.
-Thus, it's basically a tiny house, which is right up my alley.
+I feel so powerful after manifesting this new home into my life and right. on. time.
+It's a renovated mother in law above a free standing garage, with an open layout, wood floors, and grandiose windows.
+Basically a light filled tiny home and right up my alley.

-The ocean is less than 600 feet away, with beachfront, kayaks and paddle boards at my disposal.
-It's situated on a little inlet just outside Olympia, off historic highway 101-which leads you up the peninsula to the south side of the Olympic National Forest.
+The ocean is less than 600 feet away, with beachfront, kayaks, and paddle boards at my disposal.
+It's situated on a little inlet west of Olympia, off historic highway 101-which leads up the peninsula to the south side of the Olympic National Forest.
 I'm looking forward to saving hundreds of dollars a month on Seattle rent!

 |You can see the ocean peaking through|